rifqimd/portfolio/README.md

 # Rifqi's Data Portfolio

-Hi, my name is Rifqi, a data analyst with a professional business background of 6+ years of experience in graphic design, UI/UX, web development, and performance marketing at tech startups and marketing agencies.
-I learned how to analyze content performance in social & crowdfunding industry and conducting analysis on market segmentation, customer churn/retention, visualize data from a recently finished 3-months full-stack data analytics program in RevoU.
+Hi, my name is Rifqi, a data analyst with strong background in design & data visualization.
+I did segmentation analysis, clustering analysis, visualised data using a dashboard and currently make monthly reports on content visual performance in my current job.
+Proficient in Python, data visualisation, and SQL, as well as able to think critically in identifying patterns and trends in data sets to inform strategic planning and decision-making with high adaptability.

 Please check out my portfolio,
 Cheers!